ucb-152/lab6/README.md

 </p>

 ### Step 3: Submission
-Once you have successfully completed the steps above, you are finished with the open-ended portion!
+Once you have successfully completed the steps above, you are finished with the Open-Ended portion!
+Go to the Open-Ended assignment on [Gradescope](https://www.gradescope.com/courses/959486), and select your GitHub repository to submit your code.

-TODO: Add Gradescope submission instructions
-TODO: Add competition leaderboard details
+Your submission will automatically be added to the leaderboard, and once the competition is closed, the winners will have their kernels rerun extensively to confirm the submitted performance numbers.

+## Feedback Form
+As the final step for this Lab, please fill out this [Lab Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSdMDX6pdLr19Jmt5v1oP8FOTj4GVqGNUjp8Iu4oV7ydT4ZGCg/viewform?usp=header).
+There will also be space for you to mention any feedback for the previous labs, which we especially encourage for Lab 4 and 5 since there was not a dedicated feedback question for those assignments.

 ## Conclusion
+Congrats on finishing Lab 6!
 In this lab, you explored the architecture and programming of ML accelerators, specifically the AWS Tranium device.
 You learned about the key components of ML accelerators, such as systolic arrays, memory hierarchies, and specialized compute engines, and how these components are optimized for machine learning workloads.
 By implementing kernels using the Neuron Kernel Interface (NKI), you gained hands-on experience in mapping ML algorithms to a target hardware, customizing the iteration, computations, memory management, and more to achieve high performance.
 By completing this lab, you have gained valuable skills in programming domain-specific accelerators, a critical area in modern computing.
 These skills will be increasingly relevant as the demand for efficient AI and ML solutions continues to grow.

 ## Acknowledgements
 The original material for this lab was designed by Ronit Nagarapu in Spring 2025.
 The Tranium portion of the lab was developed with the assistance of AWS & Annapurna Labs and inspired by Stanford's CS149 Tranium assignments.